cortes-ciriano-lab/SComatic/README.md

 AAACGGGAGACGCACA  T_cell
 ```

+In addition to the cell-type specific bam files, this script creates a txt (\*.report.txt) file showing the number of reads filter, and importantly, why there were filtered out.

 - **Example:** check [here](/docs/SComaticExample.md) to see how to run this step with an example sample.

 ## Step 2: Collecting base count information